 The main sample in this study involved 154 disabled people and 30 key informants.
 These disabled people were involved in vocational training, sheltered workshops and self employment.
 They comprised those who were blind, deaf and physically impaired.
 Research findings reveal the severe disadvantage experienced by disabled people in consequence of unmet needs and lack of opportunities, especially in the economic sphere.
 Although, many disabled people viewed the satisfaction of their identified needs as a matter of charity, a substantial number of them rejected this charitable attitude and called for equal rights and opportunities with other members of society.

-The research concludes that information and awareness of economic needs are key elements in changing attitudes towards disabled people and their abilities to make a substantial economic contribution to wider society and that the participatory research paradigm can play an important role in this process.
+The research concluded that information and awareness of economic needs are key elements in changing attitudes towards disabled people and their abilities to make a substantial economic contribution to wider society and that the participatory research paradigm can play an important role in this process.

 Turmusani, M (1998) Disability Rehabilitation Policies in Jordan.
 In E. Stone (ed) Disability and Development in the Majority World.
 Disability Press.
 Leeds.